umairhussaincmm/umairhussaincmm.github.io/index.markdown

 ## Research Work
 In my research, I developed a comprehensive multiphysics model using phase field modeling to explore the electrochemical response during lithiation processes.
 This model enabled an in-depth analysis of how phase separation impacts the electrochemical behavior during battery charging and discharging cycles.
 To address battery degradation, I investigated the effects of mechanical deformation, focusing on both elastic and elasto-plastic deformations, and their influence on electrochemical responses.
 Through this work, I demonstrated how voltammograms could be interpreted to uncover underlying physical phenomena within the battery system.

 Further advancing the model, I developed a multiphase field solver capable of incorporating more than two phases into the lithiation model, providing a more accurate representation of the material behavior.
-All solvers were implemented using the C++-based open-source library, deal.II.
+All solvers were implemented using the C++-based open-source library, [deal.II](https://www.dealii.org/).
 To enhance computational efficiency, I parallelized the code using MPI and PETSc.

 ## Skills
 - Finite Element Method
 - Phase Field Modelling
+- Microstrucutre Modeling
+- Electrochemical Modeling
+- Computational Plasticity
+- Parallel Computing
 - Programming Languages
   - C++
   - Python